-Pre-trial Conferences are scheduled with the city's prosecuting attorney when a defendant enters a not guilty plea for a citation.
+Pre-trial Conferences are scheduled with the city prosecuting attorney when a defendant enters a not guilty plea on a citation.

 "What happens if I enter a plea of not guilty at my Initial Appearance court date?"

-On the night of your Initial Appearance court date, your case will be scheduled for a Pre-trial Conference with the City's prosecuting attorney.
-The city prosecutor is available on court nights, so you will have an opportunity to discuss your case that evening.
+On the night of your Initial Appearance court date, your case will be scheduled for a Pre-trial Conference with the city prosecuting attorney.
 If you and the city prosecutor are unable to resolve the case, then your case will be scheduled for trial.
 When you arrive, proceed to the court window to complete a Not Guilty Plea form.

 "Do I have to show up on my court date to enter a not guilty plea?"

 Upon receipt, your case will be scheduled for a Pre-trial Conference.
 A notice with the date and time of your Pre-trial Conference will be mailed to the address on file, which is the same as listed on your citation.
-Pre-trial Conferences are generally scheduled between 2:30 and 5:00 p.m. on the same night as Adult Initial Appearance court nights.
 If your address has changed, you are responsible for notifying the court.
-After receiving the notice, you may call the city's prosecuting attorney before your scheduled Pre-trial Conference to resolve your case.
+After receiving the notice, you may call the city prosecuting attorney before your scheduled Pre-trial Conference to resolve your case.
 However, if you cannot resolve prior to your Pre-trial Conference date, you must appear at the scheduled date and time.

 "What should I expect during a Pre-trial Conference?"

-At the Pre-trial Conference, you and the city's prosecuting attorney will discuss the case and respective positions.
+At the Pre-trial Conference, you and the city prosecuting attorney will discuss the case and respective positions.
 If an agreement is reached, a written plea agreement will be prepared and submitted to the judge for final review.
-Both you and the city's prosecuting attorney will receive copies of the plea agreement.
+Both you and the city prosecuting attorney will receive copies of the plea agreement.
 If no agreement is reached, a trial will be scheduled.